A town straight out of an Edo-period drama

 While in the area...

-The nearby town of Mima has the former Nagaoka House, an old 18th-century farmhouse that was relocated here and is open to the public for free.
+About a 15-minute walk away from the udatsu buildings, there is the former Nagaoka House, an old 18th-century farmhouse that was relocated here and is open to the public for free.